maths/moodle-qtype_stack/doc/en/Authoring/Multi-part_mathematical_questions.md

 # Multipart mathematical questions

-STACK enables "multi-part questions".
-To illustrate multi-part mathematical questions we introduce two examples.

 ### Example 1 ###

-The position \(t_0\) of a particle moving along a coordinate line is \(s=10\cos(t+90^o)\).

-1. What is the particle's starting position \((t=0)\)?
-2. What are the points farthest to the left and right of the origin reached by this particle?
-3. Find the particle's velocity and acceleration at the points in (2.)
+Find the equation of the line tangent to \(x^3-2x^2+x\) at the point $x=2$.

-4. When does the particle first reach the origin?
-What are its velocity, speed and acceleration then?
+1. Differentiate \(x^3-2x^2+x\) with respect to $x$.
+2. Evaluate your derivative at $x=2$.
+3. Hence, find the equation of the tangent line. $y=...$

-Since all four parts refer to one equation, if randomly generated questions are being used then each of these parts needs to reference a single randomly generated equation.
-Hence parts 1.-4. really form one item.
+Since all three parts refer to one polynomial, if randomly generated questions are being used then each of these parts needs to reference a single randomly generated equation.
+Hence parts 1.-3. really form one item.
 Notice here that part 1. is independent of the others.
-Part 2. requires two inputs which are independent of each other.
-Part 3. depends on a response to part 2.
-Notice also that the teacher may choose to award "follow on" marking if an incorrect response to 2. is subsequently used in 3.
-The last part, 4., is independent of the others.
+Part 2. requires both the first and second inputs.
+Part 3. could easily be marked independently, or take into account parts 1 & 2.
+Notice also that the teacher may choose to award "follow on" marking.

 ### Example 2 ###